gwDistSys20/gwDistSys20.github.io/hw2/hw2.md

 **Late Policy:** Late submissions will lose 5 points (out of 100) per 24 hour period after the deadline (i.e., submitting one hour late is -5, submitting 25 hours late is -10, etc).
 If you make any commits to your repository after the deadline, the submission will be considered late unless you have already coordinated this with the instructors.

+> **Acknowledgments:** This assignment is adapted from the MIT 6.824 Distributed Systems course, which was developed by Robert Morris, Frans Kaashoek, and Nickolai Zeldovich.